osmandapp/web/main/docs/user/navigation/routing/ski-routing.md

 The ski routing (and skiing profile) only availible when [Ski map view plugin](../../plugins/ski-maps.md) is activated.
 :::

-*Ski routing* can be configured according to your needs in the [Route parameters section](../../navigation/navigation-settings.md#navigation-type--route-parameters) of the Navigation settings of the *Skiing profile*.
+*Ski routing* can be configured according to your needs in the [Route parameters section](../../navigation/navigation-settings.md#navigation-type--route-parameters) of the Navigation settings.

 ## Route parameters - Ski